ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/content-based-message-routing.md

 description: Integration tutorial for message routing based on the content.
 keywords: ballerina, programming language, client, restful-api, integration
 active: content-based-message-routing
-intro: This tutorial helps you understand the basics of how ballerina can be used to write a single service which route the requests based on the content.
+intro: This tutorial helps you understand how content-based routing can be done in Ballerina.
 ---

 ## Overview